vggls/medical_xai/models/README_attributes.md

                                                  0 and 8 are 'Conv2dNormActivation' blocks  while 1-7 are sequential structures of MBConv blocks
                                                  As the type increases (i.e. b3-b7) the number of MBConv blocks increases as well.
                                   ------------------------------------------------------------------

     --> flatten: Boolean set to 'True' by default.
 When 'True' the GAP layer is replaced by a Flatten layer.
 If 'False' the GAP layer is chosen.
-                 Note that we allow replacing the GAP layer by a Flatten one in order to make use of the full capabilities of the HiResCAM algorithm.
+                 Note that we allow replacing the GAP layer by a Flatten one in order to make use of the full capabilities of the HiResCAM
+                 XAI algorithm.
 If we keep the GAP pooling, then as explained in the official HiResCAM paper (--> https://arxiv.org/pdf/2011.08891.pdf), HiResCAM reduces to CAM.